 Esquimalt signed an affiliation agreement with the Victoria Cougars.
 The WHL club provided the Bucs with a few prospects to be called up in case of injuries.
 One of those players was forward Dale Brisco.
 He enjoyed a strong training camp with the Bucs and considered one of the Cougars' top prospects.
 The previous season, Brisco won the Air Canada Cup (held at Victoria Memorial Arena) with the Burnaby Winter Club Travellers.
 The Burnaby Winter Club is the only midget team from British Columbia to win a national title.

 The Buccaneers made their debut at the Esquimalt Sports Centre on September 26th against the Burnaby Bluehawks.
 The few hundred in attendance witnessed a wild game with Burnaby dropping the Bucs 9-8 in double overtime.
 Bluehawks forward Paul Bifano was the star of the game with three goals.
-At the end of the season, the Toronto Maple Leafs drafted Bifano and he joined the Victoria Cougars to start the 1983/84 campaign.
+At the end of the season, the Toronto Maple Leafs drafted Bifano and he joined the Victoria Cougars for the 1983/84 campaign.

 Although Burnaby won, the game ended in controversy.
 The Times-Colonist describes the events that took place: